 - Toyota Rent A Car, San José, and Liberia airports.
 Approximately $400 a week for a 4×4, automatic or manual.
 (011-506.258.5797)

-A Fresh Look at Costa Rica for Retirement
+A Fresh Look at Retirement in Costa Rica

 For many years, Costa Rica has been touted as one of the top retirement havens in the world.
 Costa Rica has a stable democracy, growing economy, government friendly to foreigners, and tropical climate.
 As well as incredible natural beauty, it rightly earned the phrase, “the Switzerland of Latin America.”

 Is this still true today?
 Is it as expensive as Switzerland?
 Are retirees still coming here?
-Should they still consider Costa Rica?
+Should they still consider retiring in Costa Rica?

 To many people, there appear to be less expensive retirement destinations such as Panama or Nicaragua.
 To others, Costa Rica has become too touristy.
 Still, others believe Costa Rica is overrun with “gringos.”